Residency • Day Program • Ranch Camp • Respite

 Pick Up and Drop Off

-Your Camper's check-in time will be emailed to you on the Wednesday before camp starts.
-Check in will be staggered by team and will be a specific window between 1:30-4pm.
+Your Camper's check-in time will be emailed to you the week before camp starts.
+Check in will be staggered by team and will be a specific window between Noon-6pm.
 Check your email for your Camper's specific time.
 Camp Closing Ceremony starts at 9am on Friday.
 Campers are expected to be picked up by 10am Friday.

 What is your refund policy?